-There is nothing like Homemade Applesauce both in flavor and texture.
-If you use ripe apples to make applesauce, you don’t even need to add sugar.
-Learn how to make applesauce with incredible fresh apple flavor.
+If you use very ripe apples, you don’t even need to sweeten them.
+Learn how to make applesauce with canning tips for longer storage.

 This post may contain affiliate links.
 Read my disclosure policy.

-Since applesauce cooks down to almost a puree, the type of apple you use is not critical, but it is a fun way to change up your applesauce flavors and a treat to try different varieties of apple sauce which you can’t really get from the grocery store.
+Since applesauce cooks down to almost a puree, the type of apple you use is not critical, but experimenting with different apples is a fun way to change up your flavors which is something you can’t really get in storebought applesauce.

-My parents have a small orchard on their property and had a bumper crop of these golden delicious apples but you can use any apple really, or even a blend of apples.
-The best apples for applesauce are ripe apples and if you have overripe apples – that’s even better!
+These golden delicious apples came from my parent’s tree, but you can use any apple really.
+The best apples for this applesauce recipe are ripe apples and if you have overripe apples – that’s even better!
 The riper they are, the less sugar you need to add.
-We wait until the apples are starting to get soft before we use them for applesauce.

 If you have access to a bunch of apples and love to bake with apples, you need this apple peeler in your life.
-I purchased one and also gave it to my mother for Christmas because she loves apples but it sure is a task to peel a bucket of apples at a time (Mom is an avid applesauce maker).
-This apple peeler not only quickly peels the apples (without any waste), but it also cores and slices all in one swoop so making applesauce is way easier!
+I loved mine so much that I bought a second one for my Mom who taught me how to make applesauce.
+An apple peeler not only quickly peels the apples (without any waste), but it also cores and slices all in one swoop.

-The process of making applesauce couldn’t be easier, especially if you have the apple peeler!
-Once you have them on the stove, you’ll just let them simmer and putter away for a while before blending.
-You could also leave it chunky if desired.
+This process couldn’t be easier, especially if you have the apple peeler.
+Once you have the apples on the stove, you’ll just let them simmer and putter away for a while before blending.

 - Add sliced apples, return to a simmer then reduce heat to low, cover and cook for 1 hour, stirring occasionally.
-The apples will shrink down as they cook.
+The apples will shrink down.
 Mash or puree apples to desired consistency.

 Chunky Applesauce or Smooth?

-- For a completely smooth consistency: use an immersion blender or an electric hand mixer at the end, or transfer the apple sauce to a food processor or blender until you reach your desired consistency.
+- For smooth consistency: use an immersion blender or an electric hand mixer at the end, or transfer to a food processor to reach your desired texture.

-Canning applesauce makes it perfect for gift giving.
-If canned properly, it will have a shelf life of about 1 year.
-If you are new to water bath canning, you’ll love this canning kit and be sure to read up on the canning process in detail here.
+If canned properly, applesauce will have a shelf life of about 1 year.
+If you are new to water bath canning, you’ll love this canning kit, and be sure to read up on the canning process in detail here.

 To can applesauce: wash and sterilize 8 pint-sized jars and lids then use a funnel to transfer piping hot applesauce into each sterilized jar, leaving 1/2″ headspace.
 Wipe the rims clean with a paper towel.
 Cover with lid and tighten the lid to secure (don’t overtighten).

-Use a jar lifter to transfer jars to a canning pot and process in boiling water for 20 minutes with the water going 1 to 2 inches above the jars.
-Carefully remove jars and let them cool to room temperature until lids suction in and seal (once at room temperature the lids should not pop up and down if sealed correctly).
-If jars did not seal, refrigerate and enjoy within 2 weeks.
+Use a jar lifter to carefully transfer jars to a canning pot and process in boiling water for 20 minutes with the water going 1 to 2 inches above the jars.
+Carefully remove jars and let them cool to room temperature until lids suction in and seal.
+If jars did not seal correctly, refrigerate and enjoy within 2 weeks.